-#SCOTUS decision is a direct attack on all women, and Black women stand to be disproportionately impacted.
-We must stand up and #ProtectBlackWomen and their freedom to choose what happens with their own bodies!
+#SCOTUS decision is a direct attack on everyone, and Black people stand to be disproportionately impacted.
+We must stand up and #ProtectReproductiveRights to allow people the freedom to choose what happens with their own bodies!

-Tell your Senators to #ProtectBlackWomen and their reproductive rights by passing the Women's Health Protection Action.
+Tell your Senators to #ProtectReproductiveRights by passing the Women's Health Protection Act.

-Real freedom is choice! #ProtectBlackWomen and their right to choose by demanding Senators support Women's Health Protection Action.
+Real freedom is choice! #ProtectReproductiveRights by demanding Senators support the Women's Health Protection Act.
 Basic human rights will NOT be denied.
 We will not stop until we #ProtectReproductiveRights!